• Skip to primary navigation

 Notes

-• Fresh green beans can be substituted with frozen green beans instead.
+• Fresh or frozen: Fresh green beans can be substituted with frozen green beans.

-• If using canned green beans, skip step one, then continue recipe as written.
+• Canned: If using canned green beans, skip step one, then continue recipe as written.
+Canned beans will not turn out crisp-tender like fresh or frozen beans.

-• Make this recipe vegan by substituting the butter with olive oil.
+• Vegan: Make this recipe vegan by substituting the butter with olive oil.

 Nutrition Estimate